jasonswearingen/QuantShim/README.md

 work in progress (todo)
 ========
-- add technical indicators framework
-- add algorithm framework
-- add security-algorithm pairs
+- add realistic example of multistrategy collab